darkoverlordofdata/wrengame/readme.md

 ## I want a new C...

 Yeah, I said that.

-Clang gives me __overloadable__ which can emulate multi-mehods in C, and creating as a header library gives me 1 file per class.
+To play with embedding wren script, I need some c code to embed with.
+I've repurposed the example from DarkSTEP.
+As it turns out, the runtime was overkill, and needed a horrendus amount of boilerplate.
+All I really needed was multi-methods.